arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudFormation.md

 -   Templates helpers:
     -   References
     -   Functions

+> You can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until CloudFormation receives a specified number of `cfn-signal` or the timeout period is exceeded.

 ## Stack Sets
 -   Create, update, or delete stacks across **multiple accounts and regions** with a single operation